Annual Consumer Information Notice

 The University has developed a strategic plan to communicate with individuals impacted by the death of a student, including students whose death is caused by suicide.
 The plan involves the coordination of multiple members of the university in order to address a variety of issues, including but not limited to, student’s academic progress, mental health needs, and any other areas that might be alleviated by university intervention.

-Procedures for identifying and addressing the needs of students exhibiting suicidal tendencies or behavior, and shall provide training, where appropriate.
+Procedures for identifying and addressing the needs of students exhibiting suicidal tendencies or behavior, and shall provide training, where appropriate

 The University has adopted an active response plan for students, faculty, and staff (including residence hall staff) regarding the proper procedures for identifying and addressing the needs of students exhibiting suicidal tendencies or behavior.
 The University community is encouraged to actively respond to students in distress, including those students exhibiting suicidal tendencies.
 The University advises students, faculty and staff to: